dahai0013/subtitle2tranlatedwordslist/README.md

 # Subtitle 2 Translated List of words

-The End goal of this project to help people learning ( spanish) words from TV series subtitles using Quizlet (or other flash card project ):
+The End goal of this project is to help people learning ( spanish) words from TV series subtitles using Quizlet (or other flash card project ;-)

 ## Getting Started

-    1. phase 1- python script  ( create a word list and translate ) [  + Create an dictionary per language / per season = summ of all word list    — for future application / statistics
+    Phase 1- python script  ( create a word list and translate ) [  + Create an dictionary per language / per season = summ of all word list    — for future application / statistics
-    2. phase 2- website: subtitle search, check if already exist and create a Quizlet
-    3. phase 3- script apply to many subtitle languages / TV series with many episode
-    4. phase 4- graph on the website ( statistics of words usage per single subtitle files and multiple subtitle files )
+    Phase 2- website: subtitle search, check if already exist and create a Quizlet Phase 3- script apply to many subtitle languages / TV series with many episode Phase 4- graph on the website ( statistics of words usage per single subtitle files and multiple subtitle files )
-    5. phase 5- Integrate learning progress from Quizlet ( or other ) to create new list of words/ per subtitle files
+    Phase 5- Integrate learning progress from Quizlet ( or other ) to create new list of words/ per subtitle files

 ### Prerequisites